tarodo/clouder-dj/architecture/infrastructure/ARCH-infra-background-tasks-v1.md

 ## Evolution
 ### Planned
-- **Refactoring**: Move all business logic out of `app/tasks/collection_tasks.py` and into a new `CollectionService`.
+- **Refactoring**: Move all business logic out of `app/tasks/collection_tasks.py` and into the `CollectionService`.
 The task will be refactored to be a thin wrapper that calls this service.
-A dependency injection pattern will be established for tasks to receive services and DB sessions.
-See `TASK-2025-003`.
+- **New Enrichment Task**: Addition of a new background task for enriching track data with Spotify information (see `TASK-2025-001`).
+This task will follow the new "thin task, fat service" pattern.

 ### Historical
 - v1: Initial implementation with Redis broker, a dedicated worker service, and a data collection task that contains business logic.